dynamicstrategies/cardano-card-gateway/README.md

 #### Shopfront

-Below is an example printscreen of a shopfront displaying a Digital Asset, a Wallet Connector to connect to the user's Cardan Wallet and the Payment processor.
+Below is an example printscreen of a shopfront displaying a Digital Asset, a Wallet Connector to connect to the user's Cardano Wallet and the Payment processor.
 When a user pressed the "Pay with Card" button this will launch the payment processor shown in the next step